 To activate Marriott/ITC/Accor benefits, they need you to email a scan copy of the signed leaflet that comes with the card.

 I tried my best to spend couple of days exploring Accor Plus and these dining vouchers only to say that its not worth it.
-I see very low value unless you’re ready to fly to SE Asia to maximize the value.
+I see very low value in India but if you fly to SE Asia you get wonderful value.